202303-PRM-TR-FEW/Crowdfunding-Platform-Team-10/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/202303-PRM-TR-FEW/team-10.git`
+1. Clone the repository: `git clone https://github.com/202303-PRM-TR-FEW/Crowdfunding-Platform-Team-10.git`
-2. Navigate to the project directory: `cd .team10`
+2. Navigate to the project directory: `cd [file name]`
 3. Install dependencies: `npm install`
 4. Run the development server: `npm run dev`
 5. Open your browser and visit http://localhost:3000 to see openHanded in action!